TracecatHQ/tracecat/README.md

 ## Getting Started

-The easiest way to get started is to meet one of our cofounders on an [open-source onboarding call].
-We'll help you install Tracecat self-hosted via `docker compose` and run you first workflow in 30 minutes.
+The easiest way to get started is to meet one of our cofounders on an open-source [onboarding call](https://calendly.com/d/cpfn-rsm-4t7/tracecat-onboarding).
+We'll help you install Tracecat self-hosted via `docker compose` and run your first workflow in 30 minutes.

 More of a DIY hacker?
 Check out the self-serve [installation guide here](https://docs.tracecat.com/installation).